SA Creative Collaboration Prize: Celebrating the power of creative partnerships in architecture

 Pridham Hall

-Delivered through the collaborative efforts of JPE Design Studio, international design firm Snøhetta, and the artisan team at JamFactory, Pridham Hall demonstrates how integrated creative partnerships can result in public spaces that are functional, meaningful and deedly connected to place.
+Delivered through the collaborative efforts of JPE Design Studio, international design firm Snøhetta, and the artisan team at JamFactory, Pridham Hall demonstrates how a creative partnership from day one can result in unexpected and integrated project outcomes that are meaningful and engaging.

 Arkhe Restaurant